Essential oils are still all the rage right now, years after they were first discovered to have any benefits for the body.

 And they have it all; a natural source in form of plants, little or no side effects, healing properties for more than 50 bodily ailments and heavenly fragrances.

 Nowadays, they appear on every list of natural remedies to have in the home.
 Bloggers gush about their healing properties in long posts every day.

 Doctors now prescribe them as a complementary medicine for some standard medical treatments.
 To say the least, everyone that’s vigilant about their health is using essential oils to improve their life.

 How do they work?

 Can they be dangerous?

-We provide answers for these and any other questions you might have about essential oils in this essential oil guide.
+We provide answers for these and any other questions you might have about essential oils in this comprehensive guide to essential oils and aromatherapy.

 Table of Contents